botpress/messaging/packages/client/README.md

 ## More Events

-The messaging server also produces these webhook events
+The Messaging Server also produces these webhook events

 ```ts
 client.on('user', async ({ userId }) => {